cshukla/oligoGames/README.md

 # oligoGames
 A R package to analyze data from different massively parallel reporter assays

-#### Argh! :tired_face: Another R package?
-Why did you even need to do this? :unamused: (aka "Motivation")
+#### Why do I need another R package? :unamused: (aka "Motivation")

 Since the early days of molecular biology, scientists have used reporter assays for different applications including studying the regulation of gene expression.
-While conventionally, one regulatory element is assayed at a given time, recent breakthroughs in microarray based nucleotide synthesis and next generation sequencing have allowed scientists to test several thousand elements in a single experiment.
-Such massively parallel reporter assays were first demonstrated in [Patwardhan R.P. *et al.* (2009)](http://www.nature.com/nbt/journal/v27/n12/abs/nbt.1589.html) and [Melnikov A. *et al.* (2012)](http://www.nature.com/nbt/journal/v30/n3/full/nbt.2137.html).
-Recently, there has been a flurry of papers which have used MPRA's to test potential enhancer elements, eQTL's, SNP's as well as repressive elements [[Ulirsch J.C. *et al.* (2016)](http://www.cell.com/cell/fulltext/S0092-8674(16)30493-7), [Tewhey R. *et al* (2016)](http://www.cell.com/cell/fulltext/S0092-8674(16)30421-4), [Ernst J. *et al.* (2016)](http://www.nature.com/nbt/journal/v34/n11/full/nbt.3678.html)].
-Although many "games" are being played by clever scientists to deduce regulatory elements using MPRAs, currently there is no software for analyzing MPRA data.
-This is especially true for experiments which tile a long region of interest with short oligos to identify regulatory elements contained within.
+While conventionally, one regulatory element is assayed at a given time, recent breakthroughs in microarray based nucleotide synthesis and next generation sequencing have allowed scientists to test several thousand elements in a single massively parallel reporter assay (MPRA).
+MPRA's were first demonstrated in [Patwardhan R.P. *et al.* (2009)](http://www.nature.com/nbt/journal/v27/n12/abs/nbt.1589.html) and [Melnikov A. *et al.* (2012)](http://www.nature.com/nbt/journal/v30/n3/full/nbt.2137.html) and the underlying technology has only become stronger and more robust in the following years.
+Recently, there has been a flurry of papers which have used MPRA's to test potential enhancer elements, eQTL's, SNP's as well as repressive elements - [Ulirsch J.C. *et al.* (2016)](http://www.cell.com/cell/fulltext/S0092-8674(16)30493-7), [Tewhey R. *et al* (2016)](http://www.cell.com/cell/fulltext/S0092-8674(16)30421-4), [Ernst J. *et al.* (2016)](http://www.nature.com/nbt/journal/v34/n11/full/nbt.3678.html).
+Although many "games" are being played by clever scientists to deduce regulatory elements using MPRAs, currently there is no dedicated software for analyzing MPRAs - which often have constraints a bit different from other *-Seq technologies.
+This is especially true for games which tile a long region of interest with short oligos and aim to identify regulatory elements contained within.
 Here, we provide the user functions for all aspects of MPRA experiments - from design of the oligo pool to learning kmers enriched in the infered regulatory elements.

+# What is in the package

+The following functions are provided in the package:

+1. designOligoPool - Input a FASTA file of the regions you want to tile and get an output oligo arrary
+2. mapToBarcodes - Map the FASTQ files from your experiment to the barcodes and generate a table of counts for each oligo
+3. normCounts - Normalize oligo counts based on library size
+4. modelNucCounts - Model nucleotide level counts from normalized oligo level counts
+5. DRfinder - Perform inference to detect differential regions in oligo experiments

+Please browse the vigenttes or read the documentation to understand the learn all the available options.

 # Installation